-Compare Healthy Paws vs Nationwide (formerly VPI)
+Compare Healthy Paws and Nationwide Pet Insurance Policies

 Hereditary and Congenital Coverage Restrictions

-Limits to Benefits and Claim Payouts
+Limits on Claim Payouts

 When you have a complicated pet insurance plan like Nationwide, it makes it that much more difficult to deliver exceptional customer service.
 Customers simply may not understand what's covered and what's not.
 Additionally, there are a myriad of downloadable claim forms and an impersonal website to navigate.
 Healthy Paws allows you to take a quick pic of your vet bill and upload it on our app - and you're done!

-1Healthy Paws includes lifetime coverage for hip dysplasia when you enroll your pet before the age of six.
+1Healthy Paws includes coverage for hip dysplasia when you enroll your pet before the age of six.
 It is excluded from coverage if you enroll your pet when they are 6 and older.
 There is a twelve-month waiting period before coverage takes effect in all states except MD and NH.
 If signs or symptoms of hip dysplasia are noted by your veterinarian before your enrollment or during the twelve-month waiting period, hip dysplasia will be considered pre-existing and will not be covered.

 This information is provided as a helpful pet insurance comparison guide between Healthy Paws and Nationwide.
 Plans change on occasion and we recommend that all pet parents complete their own research.